-Amendment 31 amends the Fishery Management Plan (FMP) for Coastal Migratory Pelagic Resources in the Gulf of Mexico and Atlantic Region (CMP FMP).
-Amendment 31 to the CMP FMP (Amendment 31) includes one action to remove Atlantic migratory group cobia (Atlantic cobia) from the CMP FMP or to establish a management process with the Atlantic States Marine
+Amendment 31 amends the Fishery Management Plan (FMP) for Coastal Migratory Pelagic (CMP) Resources in the Gulf of Mexico and Atlantic Region (CMP FMP).
+Amendment 31 to the CMP FMP (Amendment 31) includes one action to remove Atlantic migratory group cobia (Atlantic cobia) from the CMP FMP or to establish a management process with the Atlantic

-Fisheries Commission (ASMFC) that would aid in the development of consistent regulations in federal and state waters.
-Atlantic cobia occur from Georgia through New York.
+States Marine Fisheries Commission (ASMFC) that would aid in the development of consistent regulations in federal and state waters.
+Atlantic cobia are managed from Georgia through New York.